 Alaska Pea – A vigorous, early shelling pea that matures in 50-60 days.

-Little Marvel Garden Pea – Bush type shelling pea with heavy yeilds.
+Little Marvel Garden Pea – Bush type shelling pea with heavy yields.
 Matures in 60 days.

 Sugar Snap Pea – Provide support for these vining plants.
 Pods may be harvested when tender to encourage production, or leave and harvest as a shelling pea.
 Good for freezing or eating fresh.
 Matures in 70 days.

 Mammoth Melting Sugar Pea – Large edible pods are sweet and tender.
 Provide support for vines.
 Matures in 70 days.

 Plant radishes in rich, well-drained, organic soil and keep well watered.
 Sow seeds every week to 2 weeks for a continuous harvest until frost.